Halliday Reeves

 You may need to provide more information than this, depending on your situation and your immigration route.
 We can advise you which documents will be needed to satisfy each point.

-If you have had absences of more than 180 days in any twelve-month period, you may still be eligible for ILRL if you can satisfy UKVI that these were unavoidable because of issues such as natural disaster, conflict, travel disruption or medical issues.
+If you have had absences of more than 180 days in any twelve-month period, you may still be eligible for ILR if you can satisfy UKVI that these were unavoidable because of issues such as natural disaster, conflict, travel disruption or medical issues.
 Evidence would need to be provided to support your claim, such as medical certificates or information issued by travel organisations.

 In our experience, it can often take several weeks to compile all of the necessary information.